hoog poreus haar, de beste verzorging voor je krullen

 The All-in-One Treatment is your best friend here.

-Step 3: Hydrate + Define in one
+Step 3: Hydrate + define in one

-Use the All-in-One Styling Cream to keep your curls soft, supple and bouncy.
+Use the All-in-One Styling Cream to keep your curls supple, soft, and bouncy.

-Step 4: Lock in the moisture
+Step 4: Lock in moisture

 Then apply the Super Sealing Oil to wet hair.